avakumov/neovim-config/README.md

 - Prev and next buffer: `\_, 0`
 - Move up and down line(s): `<A-j>, <A-k>`
 - Indent: `<, >`
+- Toggle the fold under the cursor: `za`
+- Toggle the all fold: `zA`

 ### Neotree plugin